m-bouville/investing-by-numbers/README.md

 - buying and selling assets takes time,
 - strategies that trade often require more sustained attention (even when not actually trading).

 'riskAsCost' accounts for the fact that a strategy that trades more is more likely to need up-to-date information (whereas a strategy like CAPE that turns its portfolio once in a decade can afford to use data that are a month old), and in historical testing it is not always easy to tell what precise information was available at the time -- so we penalize heavy-trading strategies because of the extra risk, not just the extra cost.

+Since the latter is not an actual cost, it is used only in the parameter search.
+When plotting the results, only 'tradingCost' is included.

 ## Combining strategies